 How to Use Barcode Scanners in C# Windows Application

-We will see how easy it is to scan and read barcodes.
-Using the IronBarcode library we can read multiple barcodes at once, and also scan imperfect images successfully.
+Using the IronBarcode library, multiple barcodes can be scanned and read simultaneously, and it can also successfully scan imperfect images.
 Let's first clarify what a barcode scanner is.

 What is a Barcode Scanner?